Where is the course held?

 How long does it last?

 The first year is a stand alone 300 hour programme.
-Eleven weekends running from September 2020 to September 2021.
+Eleven weekends starting in September 21 or January 22.
 We strongly recommend a 500 hour programme for all Yoga teachers but you can teach after this year if you decide to postpone your second year or if you have an existing 200 Yoga teaching qualification.

 The second year is a 200 hour programme.
 Ten weekends also running from September to September.